rakoczi-h/MarsInf/README.md

 ```

 ## Usage
 Can make training and validation data using scripts such as `make_planet_dataset.py`.
+Note that this is just an example and a much higher number of samples are required for training in reality.

 Example training script is included in `train.py`.